jpozo6/Barcelonabeta-Project/README.md

 # Barcelonabeta-Project
-Notebook where main information will be posted: Stats Analysis
+Notebook where main information will be posted: Stats Analysis FREESURFER7

-First analytical comparison between volumens (mm3) obtained with the segmentation of different softwares have been made
+Analytical comparison between volumens (mm3) obtained with the segmentation of different softwares (FastSurfer and FreeSurfer) have been made

-Databases analysed: ALFA_PLUS and ALFA_OPCIONAL
+Datasets analysed: ALFA_PLUS and ALFA_OPCIONAL